auth0/go-auth0/CONTRIBUTING.md

 # Contributing

 We appreciate feedback and contribution to this repo.
-Before you get started, there are a few guidelines you need to follow.
+Before you submit a pull request, there are a couple requirements to satisfy.

 ## Generating the Getters